The Dogfather: Premise

 The Dogfather is a loose parody of The Godfather that follows the daily criminal activities of an Italian American Mafia-like syndicate in 1940s New York City composed of anthropomorphic dogs led by the titular Dogfather, a Cocker Spaniel based on Godfather character Vito Corleone.
 Most stories center on the Dogfather sending his henchmen, including his brawny but slow-witted right-hand man Pugg (sometimes spelled "Pug") as well as Louie the Labrador, who constantly tries to get on his boss's good side, to accomplish various tasks, often with comically unsuccessful results.

-The opening credits feature the song "I'm Gonna Make You an Offer You Can't Refuse", with lyrics by John Bradford and music by Dean Elliot, named after a line spoken by Vito Corleone in The Godfather and sung by the Dogfather (except for the first short, where he speaks the lyrics).
+The opening credits feature the song "An Offer You Can't Refuse", with lyrics by John Bradford and music by Dean Elliot, named after a line spoken by Vito Corleone in The Godfather and sung by the Dogfather (except for the first short, where he speaks the lyrics).

 The Dogfather was later broadcast as part of the NBC Saturday morning cartoon series The Pink Panther and Friends.